Now, we’re talking about Hawaii here, so “cheap” is relative…

 Of course, there are always exceptions, but in general here are some price points to expect.

-So for this sample Hawaii budget, this is what’s considered:
+So for the sample Hawaii budget outlined below, this is what’s considered:

 - Trip for two